rbankston/alpha/README.md

-alpha
+NutriCalc
 =====

-Ruby program to figure out the diet for engineering the alpha
+Ruby program to figure out some nutritional information based on goals

-Run ./caluclator.rb from the command line and follow the prompts to see the alpha diet guidelines.
+Run nutricalc from the command line with ./calculator.rb or ruby calculator.rb and follow the prompts to see the alpha diet guidelines.